Default Search Engine

 Add a new Default Search Engine

-You can add a new default search engine, such as Kagi, if you know the search URL that it uses - you can find it using the same process as add a new Site Search above.
+You can add a new default search engine, such as Kagi, if you know the search URL that it uses - you can find it using the same process as Site Search.

 - Go to Settings > General > Search > Manage Search Engines & Site Search and scroll down to Site Search.